Sand-jrd/App_flx_var/README.md

 # App_flx_var

-A small tool to visualize the variation of flux in different apertures within 3D image cubes
+A small tool to visualize the variation of flux in different apertures within 3D image cubes Requirement.txt shows the version of the package I currently use.

 1. Set the path of the cube and the few parameters (nb_app, crop size, app_size).
 3D cube as fits file with dimension in order (nb_frame,frame_width, frame height).